Mrs Sidhu Investigates

 Mrs Sidhu Investigates is a British mystery crime television series, which is produced by and broadcast on Acorn TV.
 The series was created by Suk Pannu, based on his BBC Radio 4 series, and stars Meera Syal in the title role (which she also originated on radio).
+As of 2024, there has been no confirmation of a second series.

 Synopsis

 Recently widowed caterer Mrs. Sidhu juggles her business with encouraging her son Tez (Singh) to find his passion, all while solving crimes in Berkshire.